WinPlay02/GitCraft/readme.md

 ```
 Usage: gradlew run --args="[Options]"
 Options:
+      --exclude-version[=<version>[,<version>]...]
+                             Specify version(s) to exclude from decompilation.
+                               The exclusion info will be added to the
+                               repository name.
+The normal repository will not
+                               be touched.
+      --fallback-mappings[=<mapping>[,<mapping>]...]
+                             If the primary mapping fails, these mappings are
+                               tried (in given order).
+By default none is tried
+                               as a fallback.
+Possible values are: mojmap,
+                               fabric_intermediary, yarn, mojmap_parchment
   -h, --help                 Displays this help screen
       --mappings=<mapping>   Specifies the mappings used to decompile the
                                source tree.
 Mojmaps are selected by default.